Feel free to send an email or call us at 541-685-7000.

 EWEB offers zero-interest loans for service line replacements and grants for income eligible leak repair assistance.
 Funds are limited, and applications are processed on a first-come, first-served basis.
 Learn more about Loans & Grants for water service line replacement.

-Once your leak is repaired, you may qualify for a bill adjustment to your water and/or wastewater charges.
+Once your leak is repaired, you may qualify for a bill adjustment to the cost you paid for water that flowed through the meter during the leak.
+Refer to the table below for a list of qualifying leaks.
 Customers who resolve leaks in a timely manner are allowed one (1) leak adjustment on water charges every 3 years.
-Consider whether the bill increase resulting from you leak is worth using your available adjustment.
+Consider whether the bill increase resulting from your leak is worth using your available adjustment.

 It’s important to understand how your water usage affects wastewater charges.
 From May to November wastewater charges are based on the average of your previous winter water usage (December – April).
 If you have a leak occur in May-November when wastewater charges are based on winter averages, it will not impact your waste water charges, thus you would not qualify for an adjustment.